General Swimming Terms

 Blocks/Starting Blocks: Platforms at either end of a lane to dive in from at the start of a race.
 The metal & plastic blocks that are anchored to the pool deck are where most races start from.
 8 & unders will use removable wood blocks at the other end of the pool.

 Deck: The immediate area around a pool.
 There is no running or parents on deck.

 Board Members: Current team parents that manage all aspects of the team on a volunteer basis.

 Team President: Director of the Board and Team at large.

-Vice President: Support of the Team President and 2nd
+Vice President: Support of the Team President.

 Treasurer: The financial officer of the team, tracks and has oversight of all income and expenses.
 Advises the Board on all financial matters.

 Meet Directors: The administrators of a meet and organizer of parent jobs assignments.
 Usually staff the Check-in table.